facebookresearch/fastMRI/LIST_OF_PAPERS.md

 The following is a short list of fastMRI publications.
 Clicking on the title will take you further down in this page where other links to the paper manuscript, preprints, code, etc. will be present.

 1. Zbontar, J., Knoll, F., Sriram, A., Muckley, M. J., Bruno, M., Defazio, A., ... & Lui, Y. W. (2018). [fastMRI: An open dataset and benchmarks for accelerated MRI](#fastmri-an-open-dataset-and-benchmarks-for-accelerated-MRI). *arXiv preprint arXiv:1811.08839*.
 2. Zhang, Z., Romero, A., Muckley, M. J., Vincent, P., Yang, L., & Drozdzal, M. (2019).
 [Reducing uncertainty in undersampled MRI reconstruction with active acquisition](#reducing-uncertainty-in-undersampled-mri-reconstruction-with-active-acquisition).
-In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition* (pp. 2049-2058).
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 2049-2058).
 3. Defazio, A. (2019).
 [Offset Sampling Improves Deep Learning based Accelerated MRI Reconstructions by Exploiting Symmetry](#offset-sampling-improves-deep-learning-based-accelerated-mri-reconstructions-by-exploiting-symmetry). *arXiv preprint, arXiv:1912.01101*.
 4. Knoll, F., Zbontar, J., Sriram, A., Muckley, M. J., Bruno, M., Defazio, A., ... & Lui, Y. W. (2020). [fastMRI: A Publicly Available Raw k-Space and DICOM Dataset of Knee Images for Accelerated MR Image Reconstruction Using Machine Learning](#fastmri-a-publicly-available-raw-k-space-and-dicom-dataset-of-knee-images-for-accelerated-mr-image-reconstruction-using-machine-learning). *Radiology: Artificial Intelligence*, 2(1), e190007.
 5. Knoll, F., Murrell, T., Sriram, A., Yakubova, N., Zbontar, J., Rabbat, M., ... & Recht, M. P. (2020).
 [Advancing machine learning for MR image reconstruction with an open competition: Overview of the 2019 fastMRI challenge](#advancing-machine-learning-for-mr-image-reconstruction-with-an-open-competition-overview-of-the-2019-fastmri-challenge). *Magnetic Resonance in Medicine*.
 6. Sriram, A., Zbontar, J., Murrell, T., Zitnick, C. L., Defazio, A., & Sodickson, D. K. (2020).
 [GrappaNet: Combining parallel imaging with deep learning for multi-coil MRI reconstruction](#grappanet-combining-parallel-imaging-with-deep-learning-for-multi-coil-mri-reconstruction).
-In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition* (pp. 14315-14322).
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 14315-14322).
 7. Recht, M. P., Zbontar, J., Sodickson, D. K., Knoll, F., Yakubova, N., Sriram, A., ... & Zitnick, C. L. (2020).
 [Using Deep Learning to Accelerate Knee MRI at 3T: Results of an Interchangeability Study](#using-deep-learning-to-accelerate-knee-mri-at-3t-results-of-an-interchangeability-study). *American Journal of Roentgenology*.
 8. Pineda, L., Basu, S., Romero, A., Calandra, R., & Drozdzal, M. (2020).
 [Active MR k-space Sampling with Reinforcement Learning](#active-mr-k-space-sampling-with-reinforcement-learning).
 In *International Conference on Medical Image Computing and Computer-Assisted Intervention*.
 9. Sriram, A., Zbontar, J., Murrell, T., Defazio, A., Zitnick, C. L., Yakubova, N., ... & Johnson, P. (2020).
 [End-to-End Variational Networks for Accelerated MRI Reconstruction](#end-to-end-variational-networks-for-accelerated-mri-reconstruction).
 In *International Conference on Medical Image Computing and Computer-Assisted Intervention*.